JackWReid/reallylol/content/about/now.md

 ---
 title: Now
-date: 2023-05-23
+date: 2023-11-22
 url: /now
 layout: plain
 ---

-I'm living in Alt Treptow, Berlin.
+I'm living in Alt-Treptow, Berlin.
 I'm working at Miro.
-We're engaged.
+We're married.

 ## Reading
-I'm reading _The Song of The Cell_ by Siddharta Mukherjee (because I loved _The Emperor of all Maladies_).
-I'm slowly grinding through _Homo Faber_ by Max Frisch with a German dictionary.
+I'm reading _The Tenth Man_ by Graham Greene and a selection of novellas by Evelyn Waugh.

 ## Watching
-By myself I'm watching _Barry_ and the final season of _Succession_.
-Sarah and I are watching (in decreasing order of attention-whilst-on) _The Marvelous Mrs. Maisel_, _Ted Lasso_, and _Citadel_.
+We're re-watching _The West Wing_ as a sort of winter comfort watch.
 The latest films I've watched are [tracked here](/films/watched).